 The definition of “critical illness” in life insurance policies is set to change from August 26, 2020.
 In short, the definitions have been tightened to provide greater clarity.

-The Life Insurance Association (LIA) of Singapore announced the changes to the definitions are to take into account the advances in medical treatment and technology which may impact how certain critical illnesses can be treated, managed or mitigated.
+In August 2019, the Life Insurance Association (LIA) of Singapore announced that changes will be made to the definition of critical illness in life insurance policies.
+This is to take into account the advances in medical treatment and technology which may impact how certain critical illnesses can be treated, managed or mitigated.

 All member companies of LIA Singapore and the General Insurance Association of Singapore will adopt the new standardised set of revised definitions.

 Policyholders with existing critical illness policies will not impacted by the new definitions.
 However, all critical illness products based on definitions used from 2014, when the last update was done, may no longer be sold in Singapore from 26 August 2020.

 “Especially with the rapidly ageing population and rising incidences of chronic illnesses here, regular reviews of the critical illnesses definitions will ensure that critical illnesses products stay relevant with changing times, and that the intended scope of coverage is clear to consumers,” said Mr Khor Hock Seng, president of LIA Singapore.

 What is critical illness insurance?

 Critical illness insurance pays a lump sum if you’re diagnosed with a critical illness (see list of 37 critical illnesses covered below) or after having undergone a type of surgery covered by the policy.